jagilber/CollectServiceFabricDataGui/README.md

   -tenant|--azureTenantId            [string] azure tenant id for use with kusto AAD authentication -cache|--cacheLocation             [string] Write files to this output location. e.g. "C:\Perfcounters\Output" -config|--configurationFile        [string] json file containing configuration options.
-                                         type collectsfdata.exe -save default.json to create a default file. if collectsfdata.options.json exists, it will be used for configuration.
+                                         type CollectSFDataGui.exe -save default.json to create a default file. if CollectSFDataGui.options.json exists, it will be used for configuration.
   -cf|--containerFilter              [string] string / regex to filter container names -dc|--deleteCache                  [bool] delete downloaded blobs from local disk at end of execution.
   -to|--stop                         [DateTime] end time range to collect data to. default is now.